d/orca-notes/RefPtr.md

 See [Chapter 7.7][implicit-conversion-to-raw-poiner-types] from Alexandrescu's Modern C++ Design for a discussion of why we often should be judicious in enabling implicit conversion to raw pointers from smart poiners.

+See GotW #102 and GotW #56 for the reason why we want to avoid the pattern of naked new expressions and use a helper like `gpos::allocate_ref` suggested at the bottom of the sketch

 [implicit-conversion-to-raw-poiner-types]: https://www.informit.com/articles/article.aspx?p=31529&seqNum=7